26 Jun How to become Russian in 8 easy steps

 We’re not that badass in what we eat as, for example, our Chinese friends, but still.
 Don’t worry, there’s a quick tip for you: if you didn’t like all this pure awesomeness from the first time, try it with some traditional Russian alcohol (You know what I mean).

 4. Start wearing all the brand clothes at the same time

 Russians are not afraid to look fierce.
-Hundreds of years ago we loved to put on a particolored clothes with lots of shiny hand-made accessories, printed headscarves etc. And until now sometimes we have an irresistible desire to wear all the best we have in the closet at the same time.
+Hundreds of years ago we loved to put on particolored clothes with lots of shiny hand-made accessories, printed headscarves, etc. And until now sometimes we have an irresistible desire to wear all the best we have in the closet at the same time.

 But, seriously, why should you hide it?
 You worked hard for it, be proud!

 The magic word‘ ’Avos’’ doesn’t actually have a proper translation nowadays.
 Basically, that means that things will somehow go right on their own, even if you can’t(or don’t want to) do anything about it.
 What can I say – Russian people are very optimistic.
 In addition, if ‘’avos’’ didn’t work out – you can always use the next tip: